Evolution Strategies at the Hyperscale: Conclusion

 Compute for this project is graciously provided by the Isambard-AI National AI Research Resource, under the projects ``FLAIR 2025 Moonshot Projects'' and ``Robustness via Self-Play RL.''
 Some experiments also used compute generously given by JASMIN, the UK’s collaborative data analysis environment (\url{https://www.jasmin.ac.uk}).

 Bidipta Sarkar is supported by the Clarendon Fund Scholarship in partnership with a Department of Engineering Science Studentship for his Oxford DPhil.
 Mattie Fellows is funded by a generous grant from the UKRI Engineering and Physical Sciences Research Council EP/Y028481/1.
+Juan Agustin Duque is supported by the St-Pierre-Larochelle Scholarship at the University of Montreal and by Aaron Courville's CIFAR AI Chair in Representations that Generalize Systematically.
+Jarek Liesen and Theo Wolf are supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines \& Systems EP/Y035070/1.
+Jarek Liesen is also supported by Sony Interactive Entertainment Europe Ltd. Uljad Berdica is supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines \& Systems EP/S024050/1 and the Rhodes Scholarship.
+Lukas Seier is supported by the Intelligent Earth CDT with funding from the UKRI grant number EP/Y030907/1.
+Alexander D. Goldie is funded by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems EP/S024050/1.
 Jakob Nicolaus Foerster is partially funded by the UKRI grant EP/Y028481/1 (originally selected for funding by the ERC).
 Jakob Nicolaus Foerster is also supported by the JPMC Research Award and the Amazon Research Award.

-Juan Agustin Duque is supported by the St-Pierre-Larochelle Scholarship at the University of Montreal and by Aaron Courville's CIFAR AI Chair in Representations that Generalize Systematically.
-Lukas Seier is supported by the Intelligent Earth CDT with funding from the UKRI grant number EP/Y030907/1.
+We thank Andreas Kirsch for discovering an emergent log-linear scaling law for EGG loss with respect to int8 OPs in \href{https://x.com/blackhc/status/1992772994486440106}{this tweet} along with other community members for their comments and recommendations during the first arXiv release of this work.

 \appendixwithtoc